otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 08 - Data Modelling and Advanced ORM.md

     ]
 ```

 `apps.get_model` rather than importing `Booking` directly is not a stylistic choice.
 It gives you the model **as it existed at this point in the migration history**, so the migration keeps working when you add fields later.
-An imported model is the current one, and a migration written against it breaks the moment the model moves on - usually for whoever clones your repository next, not for you.
+An imported model is the current one, and a migration written against it breaks the moment the model moves on, usually for whoever clones your repository next, not for you.

 The safe sequence for a change like adding a required field to a populated table is three migrations: add it as nullable, backfill it with a data migration, then make it non-nullable.
 Doing it in one step forces you to invent a default for rows that had no meaningful value, and that invented default is now real data nobody will ever question.